Chiefs pass rush could be pivotal vs Texans in playoff game

 Indeed, the Chiefs have become known for using a variety of coverages, personnel groupings and defensive packages.
 But perhaps the most impressive thing about their ability to rush the passer is that they often do it out of their base defense, and that means they don’t need to rely on risky blitzes to beat the offensive line.

-While the Chiefs were among the best in terms of sacks, they blitzed a middle-of-the-road 29.1 percent of the time.
+While the Chiefs were among the best in terms of sacks, they blitzed a middle-of-the-road 29.1% of the time.

 Now, it bears mentioning that the Chiefs never once managed to sack Watson when the teams met in Week 6, and Houston rallied for a 31-24 victory at Arrowhead Stadium.
-And while the Chiefs were missing a slew of injuries to starters, that seems to have given Watson some confidence that Houston can better protect him than it did last week.
+And while the Chiefs were missing a slew of starters to injury, that seems to have given Watson some confidence that Houston can better protect him than it did last week.

 “If we’re all on the same page and execute and understand each situation and see it through the same set of eyes, we’re tough to stop.
 That’s what we’ve got to do on a consistent basis,” he said, “and we’ve got to continue to fix that throughout the week, starting today, and then in the meeting rooms and even outside of the stadium and the facility.
 We’ve still got to communicate and watch film and try to build that chemistry and see it through the same set of eyes.”